furseiry/NoU-WPILib/README.md

 If any part of this system changes, all following parts must be restarted as well.
 ## Programming
-- Copy the NoU2Classes folder into `src/main/java/frc/robot/` wpilib project.
+- Copy the NoU2Classes folder into `src/main/java/frc/robot/` in your wpilib project.
 - Use the provided classes in your code to control motors, servos, and onboard gpio.
   - Reading from gpio does not work yet.
 ## Things I'm working on